-Health benefits of love-in-the-mist (Nigella damascena L.)
+Health benefits of love-in-a-mist (Nigella damascena L.)

-Common noun: Love-in-the-mist, Devil in the bush
+Common noun: Love-in-a-mist, Devil in the bush

 Scientific noun: Nigella damascena L.